 8. What types of activities are available at camp?
-Activities may include (but aren’t limited to) lake swimming, boating, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as climbing and zip lining.
+Activities may include (but aren’t limited to) lake swimming, boating, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as zip lining.
 In addition to all of this, there are fun-filled evening programs!

 9. When must staffers arrive for camp?
-Staffers will arrive after lunch (around 1pm) on Monday, June 11.
+Staffers will arrive after lunch (around 1pm) on Monday, June 17.